Nathan Clifford: U.S. House of Representatives (1839–43)

-Initially, Clifford ran for the Senate and lost.
-Then, Clifford was elected as a Democratic Representative to the 26th and 27th Congresses, serving March 4, 1839 through March 3, 1843.
+the 26th and 27th Congresses, from March 4, 1839 to March 3, 1843.

-In Washington, D.C., he followed the Democratic party line on policies, and was a strong supporter of the Van Buren administration.
+In Congress, he followed the Democratic party line on policies, and was a strong supporter of the Van Buren administration.
 Clifford was opposed to a high tariff, supported internal improvements, endorsed state banking, and was in favor of federal retrenchment.
-He also criticized abolition, saying that its supporters were well-intentioned but denounced the "mean and incendiary schemes of political Abolitionists."
+He also criticized abolitionism, saying that its supporters were well-intentioned, but denounced the "mean and incendiary schemes of political Abolitionists."

 Due to re-redistricting and political infighting, Clifford was not a candidate for re-election in 1842.

 Polk administration

-U.S. Attorney General (1846–48)
+US Attorney General (1846–48)

-In 1846, President James K. Polk appointed him 19th Attorney General of the United States after his predecessor, John Y. Mason, returned to being Naval Secretary.
+In 1846, President James K. Polk appointed him 19th Attorney General of the United States after his predecessor, John Y. Mason, returned to being Secretary of the Navy.
 Clifford served in Polk's Cabinet from October 17, 1846, to March 17, 1848.

 Ambassador to Mexico (1848–49)

-Clifford resigned his post with the Justice Department to become the U.S. Envoy Extraordinary and Minister Plenipotentiary to Mexico, serving from March 18, 1848, to September 6, 1849.
-It was through Clifford that the Treaty of Guadalupe Hidalgo was arranged with Mexico, by which California became a part of the United States.
+Clifford resigned Attorney General to become US Envoy Extraordinary and Minister Plenipotentiary to Mexico, serving from March 18, 1848, to September 6, 1849.
+On behalf of the US, Clifford signed the Treaty of Guadalupe Hidalgo by which the United States acquired the Mexican Cession, which later formed the states of New Mexico, Arizona, California, Nevada, and Utah.

 A Whig Presidential victory meant that Clifford was recalled to the United States.
 Following his service in the diplomatic corps, Clifford resumed the practice of law in Portland, Maine.

 Associate Justice of the Supreme Court (1858–81)

 Appointment

-On December 9, 1857, President James Buchanan nominated Clifford as an associate justice of the United States Supreme Court, to a seat vacated by Benjamin R. Curtis.
+On December 9, 1857, President James Buchanan nominated Clifford as an Associate Justice of the United States Supreme Court, to the seat vacated by Benjamin R. Curtis.
 Clifford's nomination came in the immediate wake of the Dred Scott v.
 Sandford decision and was hotly contested.
-As a longtime partisan Democrat, the opposition labeled Clifford a political hack and a "doughface" — a Northern man with Southern sympathies.
+The opposition labeled Cliffordm, a longtime partisan Democrat, a political hack and "doughface" (a Northern man with Southern sympathies).
 Anti-slavery representatives in the United States Senate fiercely opposed Clifford due to his pro-slavery record.
 After a 34-day-long confirmation process, the U.S. senate narrowly confirmed Clifford on January 12, 1858, by a 26–23 vote.
 He was sworn into office on January 21, 1858.

 At the time Clifford joined the Court, all but one of the justices were affiliated with the Democratic Party.
 By 1872, Clifford had outlived his Democratic colleagues, and his new Republican colleagues tended to outvote him for his remaining nine years on the Court.
 Therefore, about one-fifth of all his opinions were in dissent.
 He wrote the majority opinion in 398 cases.
 His opinions were comprehensive essays on law and have sometimes been criticized as overly lengthy and digressive.